jesberpen/bid-es-es/README.md

 # Credits/License
 - This translation is to be used with Blades in the Dark system module developed by megastruktur (https://github.com/megastruktur/foundryvtt-blades-in-the-dark)
 - This translation is based on the portuguese one done by brunocalado (https://github.com/brunocalado/bid-pt-br)
-- This work is based on Scum and Villainy (http://offguardgames.com/scum-and-villainy/), a product of Off Guard Games (https://offguardgames.com/) and designed by John LeBoeuf-Little and Stras Acimovic (expressly approved by Stras).
 - This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
 License: https://bladesinthedark.com/licensing